What Type of Implant Would be Best for Me?

 Once the anesthesia is administered, your procedure will begin.
 Incision placement varies, based upon the type of implant that has been chosen for your enhancement.
-The three types of incisions commonly used in our La Jolla breast augmentation are covered in the next section.
+The three types of incisions commonly used in our breast augmentation procedure covered in the next section.

 Where Will the Incisions Be Located?

 There are several surgical approaches for breast augmentation surgery: